edgio-docs/edgio-docs/src/pages/guides/app_security/custom_rules.md

 | 1    | This rule contains a single condition with a single variable. |
 | 2    | This rule contains the following conditions:  1.
 The first condition contains a single variable.
 2. The second condition contains two variables.              |

-Assuming the above configuration, WAF identifies a threat under either of the following circumstances:
+Assuming the above configuration, {{ PRODUCT_SECURITY }} identifies a threat under either of the following circumstances:

 -   A match is found for the variable defined in the first rule's